When To Use Inflatable Life Jackets (Personal Floatation Devices)

 How do automatic inflatable life jackets (PFD’s) work?

 Have any more questions or tips on how to use an inflatable life jacket?
-Leave a comment below or check out our FAQ Page.
+Leave a comment below.